MicrosoftDocs/fabric-docs/docs/real-time-intelligence/manage-monitor-eventhouse.md

 ---
 title: Manage and monitor an Event house (preview)
-description: Learn how to manage and monitor an event house and gain insights from the system information in Real-Time Analytics. ms.reviewer: tzgitlin ms.author: shsagir
+description: Learn how to manage and monitor an event house and gain insights from the system information in Real-Time Intelligence. ms.reviewer: tzgitlin ms.author: shsagir
 author: shsagir
 ms.topic: how-to
 ms.date: 04/07/2024
 ms.search.form: Eventhouse
-#customer intent: As a user, I want to learn how to manage and monitor an event house so that I can effectively utilize Real-Time Analytics.
+#customer intent: As a user, I want to learn how to manage and monitor an event house so that I can effectively utilize Real-Time Intelligence.
 ---
 # Manage and monitor an event house (preview)